Is PMP Certification Good for Your Career?

 Sure, you talked with plenty of people and asked plenty of questions.
 You tried different things and discovered what worked and what didn’t.
 But, you weren’t 100% confident that this would be considered “industry standard”.
 Plus, you didn’t have anything to back up your position if a question came up.

 Then came along your PMP credential.
 You validated the way that you were doing things in many areas was exactly the right way.
 You found that there were improvements you could make in other areas.
 And, you found a wealth of new information that made your professionalism as a project manager that much more substantiated.

 For example, you came across the concepts of earned value management or learned the best way to put a work breakdown structure together.
 All of these allowed you to manage your teams, projects, and results with a great deal of confidence.

 Upon reflection and to answer my colleagues question about whether the PMP process is worth the time, cost and energy…I provided him with a resounding YES.
 But, you also need to keep in mind that it’s just like any other investment.
 You need to make sure you are putting it to use.
 You need to maximize your certification by leveraging it in your existing job, finding new jobs, as well as continuing your professional development units.
 Then, YOU will be able to answer the question about what good is PMP project management certification!

 Are you looking for project management resources to help you on your path to project management certification?
-ProjectManager.com offers a wealth of knowledge for you to access for FREE.
-Our site includes training videos, templates, eBooks, Blog, Newsletter, Tools and Webinars all designed to help you make the most of your career.
-Plus, try ProjectManager.com FREE for 30 days and you can put all this newfound knowledge to work!
+ProjectManager.com offers a wealth of knowledge for you to access for free.
+Plus, try ProjectManager.com free for 30 days and you can put all this new knowledge to work!